Thayvee/thayvee.github.io/aboutme.md

 ---
 layout: page
 title: Lets "talk" a little
-subtitle: My experience as a programmer
+subtitle: My experience as a software developer
 show-avatar: true
 ---

 Hello, my name is Thayra Marín.
 I have the following qualities (at least that's how I call it):

+- I'm from Panama
 - I like dragons and fantasy stuff
 - I consider myself a good listener